1. Education

 Highlights of the MD, PhD, and Dual Degree Ceremony

-The Icahn School of Medicine granted a total of 173 degrees to graduates in the following programs: 95 MD, 55 PhD, 23 Dual Degree (13 MD-PhD, 4 MD/Master of Public Health; 6 MD/Master of Science in Clinical Research).
-In addition to graduating with high distinction, the Class of 2025 has made scientific discoveries that have advanced the understanding of complex diseases of the brain such as Alzheimer’s, Parkinson’s, epilepsy, and schizophrenia, as well as the pathogenesis of infectious agents; and identified causes and treatments for cancer, diabetes, and inflammatory and heart diseases.
+The Icahn School of Medicine granted a total of 192 degrees to graduates in the following programs: 110 MD, 54 PhD, 28 Dual Degree (16 MD-PhD, 4 MD/Master of Public Health; 8 MD/Master of Science in Clinical Research).
+In addition to graduating with high distinction, the Class of 2026 has made scientific discoveries that have advanced the understanding of complex diseases of the brain; the pathogenesis of infectious agents; and identified causes and treatments for cancer, and many other chronic illnesses.

 The Class has also worked to improve community health around the globe and has provided free health care to local patients in need through the East Harlem Health Outreach Partnership.